ghostqriver/AROSS/README.md

 # AROS: Area-based Representative points OverSampling in Imbalance Learning

-The Area-based Representative points OverSampling(AROS) is the algorithm targeting the class imbalance problem, it balances the dataset by generating synthetic instances of minority class in safe and half-safe areas populated surrounding representative points, which is efficient with capturing the disjoints subsets of minority class and avoiding imposing class overlapping to the dataset.
+The Area-based Representative points OverSampling(AROS) is an algorithm targeting the class imbalance problem, it balances dataset by generating synthetic instances of minority class in safe and half-safe areas populated surrounding representative points, which is efficient with capturing the disjoints subsets of minority class and avoiding imposing class overlapping to the dataset.

 ## Cite AROS
 If you wish to refer our work, please use the following BibTeX citation.